Winter Solstice Concert 2012

 Vets for Peace joined with its allies in Occupy Gainesville to Honor our working people:

 Gainesville had a mellow Occupy Mayday event cosponsored by the Labor Council with Free eats from Food not Bombs, the famous Gainesville Radical Cheerleaders and tabling by groups such as Move to Amend.
-A number of VFP members were there as well as you will see from the slide show below:

 Peace Poetry Contest 2012